 Vitamin B-complex supplements include all of the essential B vitamins in one pill.
-Some contain 100 percent of the recommended daily allowance (RDA) of every B vitamin.
+Some contain 100% of the recommended daily allowance (RDA) of every B vitamin.
 Others contain higher doses of some or all of these vitamins.

-Many people get all the vitamin B they need from a varied, healthful diet, but others benefit from taking a vitamin B-complex supplement.
+Many people get all the vitamin B they need from a varied, balanced diet.
+However, others may benefit from taking a vitamin B-complex supplement.

 If a product contains the vitamin B complex, it should have some of each of the following:

-Vitamin B-1 is vital to the healthy growth and function of organs, including the brain and heart.
+- Vitamin B1 – thiamin.
+Vitamin B1 is vital to the healthy growth and function of organs, including the brain and heart.

-The body needs vitamin B-2 to break down fats and drugs.
+- Vitamin B2 – riboflavin.
+The body needs vitamin B2 to break down fats and drugs.

-Vitamin B-5 is essential for the health of the brain and nervous system.
+- Vitamin B5 – pantothenic acid.
+Vitamin B5 is essential for the health of the brain and nervous system.

-Vitamin B-6 helps the body make new red blood cells, which carry oxygen throughout the body.
+- Vitamin B6 – pyridoxine.
+Vitamin B6 helps the body make new red blood cells, which carry oxygen throughout the body.
 It also helps keep the immune system strong.

-Many B-complex supplements contain about 100 percent of the RDA of each of the eight B vitamins.
+Many B-complex supplements contain about 100% of the RDA of each of the eight B vitamins.

 However, some contain very high levels of certain B vitamins.
-Before taking a high-dose supplement, talk with a clinician.
+Before taking a high-dose supplement, talk with a doctor.